Trump to be subpoenaed by Jan. 6 panel as the ‘central cause’ of Capitol insurrection - NewsBreak

 Trump was aware of the danger and should have stopped both his morning speech on the White House Ellipse and the march to the Capitol, California Democratic Rep. Pete Aguilar said.

-Instead of reeling in his supporters, Trump urged them on, objecting only to the magnometers to screen for guns.
+Instead of reeling in his supporters, Trump urged them on, objecting only to the magnetometers to screen for guns.

-Gun-carrying rally goers were “not here to hurt me,” Trump said, according to Hutchinson.
+Gun-carrying rally goers were “not here to hurt me,” Trump said, according to former White House aide Cassidy Hutchinson.
 The president requested the magnetometers be removed.

 “On the morning of Jan.
 6, President Trump knew that the crowd was angry,” Aguilar said.
 “He knew they were armed and dangerous and he knew they were going to the Capitol.
 It’s important to understand the lengths the president was willing to go to physically be at the Capitol because it was part of his strategy to disrupt Congress and to stay in power.”